 For instance: “Miller argues that the qualitative methodology is the most effective technique…etc”

 Present perfect can be used in instances like: "Previous research has shown that...etc"

 Future tense can be used in the future research recommendation section.

 For example: “The research believes that more research efforts will be needed to plug this gap in research.”

 These are very quick and simple tips that should you get your tenses right when writing your thesis.

-We also offer a specialised essay proofreading service UK-based.
+We also offer a specialised and bespoke paraphrasing service.